Dystrophaeus

-Not much can be surmised due to the fragmentary nature and uncertain phylogenetic position of Dystrophaeus.
-Edward Cope noted in his 1877 description that the humerus was exceptionally long, a characteristic seen in many sauropods, and was then the longest known humerus of any dinosaur.
-The scapula preserves the sole published autapomorphy for Dystrophaeus; a subtriangular projection on the end of the scapular blade, though this trait is also shared in some basal sauropods.
+Dystrophaeus is an extinct genus of sauropod dinosaur.
+Its type and only species is Dystrophaeus viaemalae, named by Edward Drinker Cope in 1877.
+Its fossils were found in the Tidwell Member of the Morrison Formation of Utah.
+Due to the fragmentary condition of its only known specimen, the affinities of Dystrophaeus are uncertain, although excavations carried out at the discovery site since 1989 have uncovered more of the original specimen and hold the potential for an improved understanding of the taxon.

+Dystrophaeus viaemalae is known from a single fragmentary specimen, the holotype USNM 2364.
+The specimen initially consisted of a partial dorsal vertebra, a partial scapula, a nearly complete ulna, a partial radius, and three metacarpals.
+More recent excavations have discovered additional parts of the same specimen, including a phalanx, teeth, and additional vertebrae from the back and tail.
+The specimen was found in the Tidwell Member of the Morrison Formation and is approximately 158 million years old, making it the oldest species of sauropod from the Morrison Formation by several million years.

 History

 Discovery and naming

 Few dinosaur fossils had been collected in the American West until the 1850s, with expeditions by naturalists like Joseph Leidy and Ferdinand Vandeveer Hayden in South Dakota and Montana finding fragmentary fossils, mostly teeth, from dinosaurs in 1855 and 1856.
 The next discovery came accidentally in 1859 when while Captain John N. Macomb was leading a U.S. Army Engineers survey from Santa Fe to the confluence of the Green and Colorado Rivers, his crew camped south of what is now Moab, Utah.
 In August, a geologist from the crew named John Strong Newberry, unearthed several large fossil bones in sandstone rocks elevated in a canyon wall near the camp.
 Newberry successfully excavated several of the bones with several other crew members while using poor equipment, but several fossils remained in the sandstone rocks due to the team's time constraints of the expedition.
 The fossils excavated consisted of only one partial skeleton, the holotype USNM 2364, which includes a 76.5 cm long humerus, a possible ulna, a scapula, a partial radius, and some metacarpals.
 The specimen was from the Late Jurassic Morrison Formation, and was notably from the older Tidwell Member of the Oxfordian, and is one of the few dinosaurs known from the member.
 The fossils were turned over to Joseph Leidy in Philadelphia, and later to Edward Drinker Cope, who described them in the Proceedings of the American Philosophical Society in 1877.
 Cope named the remains Dystrophaeus viaemalae, the genus name means "coarse joint" from Greek dys, "bad", and stropheus, "joint", a reference to the pitted joint surfaces serving as an attachment for cartilage.
 The specific name reads as Latin viae malae, "of the bad road", a reference to the various arduous routes taken to find, reach and salvage the remains.